-However, some main conclusions drawn from the study are that:
+However, some main conclusions drawn from the study are that (text taken over from "EV related protocol study"):

 - the next step for roaming protocols seems to be the addition / extension of smart charging functionality. - a choice is to be made whether point-to-point protocols or a clearing house type of communication is to be pursued, or perhaps both. - an important smart charging aspect of 15118 is the retrieval of the state of charge.
 In some cases, this information can also be retrieved via OEM platforms but only through specific, non-standardized interfaces.
 For the short term a next step in the protocols related to smart charging, could be the addition of connections to different OEM platforms for getting this state of charge using an open standard.